viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\bd_axi_dma_ip.png" title=""  width="300">

 The "magic" of the AXI DMA is that it gets data from the [AXI-Stream](https://docs.amd.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works) input interface S_AXIX_S2MM and sends them via output AXI interface M_AXI_S2MM to a memory address.
 If the M_AXI_S2MM is properly connected (as I will show later in this tutorial), the data are loaded directly into the RAM without Zynq-7000 ARM cores being involved.
+(The S_AXI_LITE interface is used to control the AXI DMA by functions from [xaxidma.h](https://xilinx.github.io/embeddedsw.github.io/axidma/doc/html/api/xaxidma_8h.html).)
 In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in a later chapter).

 The maximum amount of data that AXI DMA can move in a single transfer is 64 MB (exactly 0x3FFFFFF bytes).
 This is because the AXI DMA register to store buffer length can be, at most, 26 bits wide.